openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 *return expression* is executed.

-If any local variable or formal parameter of the surrounding context is used but is not declared in a lambda body, then the local variable or formal parameter is *captured* by the lambda.
+If any local variable or formal parameter of the surrounding context is used but not declared in a lambda body, then the local variable or formal parameter is *captured* by the lambda.

 If an instance member of the surrounding type is used in the lambda body